 The Joint Audit Committee has a clear 'Terms of Reference' providing an effective source of scrutiny, challenge and assurance regarding the arrangements for managing risk and maintaining an effective control environment.
-The terms have been reviewed and the tenure of the Chair extended.
+During 2024/25 the maximum term of office of the Chair and Vice Chair expired.
+A new Chair and Vice Chair have been selected from the remaining members and two new members have been welcomed to the committee.